LewisCM14/allotment/docs/docs/server_side.md

 A Repository class is created for each aggregate or related table group.

-!!! example "_Required Repositories include:_"
+!!! example "_The systems Repositories include:_"

     === "User"